 Jesse worked as a caretaker for the Hornblower family, keeping their home in Plymouth, Mass., in working order when they were out of town.
 The Hornblowers eventually donated their land to become Plimouth Plantation.
 Jesse and his wife, Thelma, had four children and many family and friends within walking distance – Jesse is forever stopping at people’s houses for games of cribbage, or spending the day hunting rabbits with a friend, or seeding trout ponds with fish eggs.
 He is also driven by his passion for archeology and is forever on the lookout for arrowheads.
 Jesse Brewer the current says of his grandfather: “The thing about the land near where your mom lives (most of the Cape) is that it’s so sandy the soil doesn’t build up over time as elsewhere.
 The dirt you walk on is practically what the natives were walking on.
 A good rainstorm away from being exposed.
 On the beach below the cliffs the artifacts would loosen up at the top because of erosion and tumble down to where Jesse would frequently check.”

-I’m trying my best to post one entry per day on the corresponding date here in 2019.
+This project began in January of 2019 and is still going strong in 2022.
+I’m trying my best to post one entry per day on the corresponding date.
 (But I’m pretty busy with my own writing/editing career and family, so please forgive if I skip a day.)

 My mom, Anne Verre, is an invaluable source of family history and typing skills.